orbisius/orbisius-simple-notice/readme.txt

 = 1.1.0 =
 * Added demo link
 * Added Requires PHP tag in the readme
+* Tested with WP 5.6
+* Switched all links to https
+* Removed some external sharing sites

 = 1.0.9 =
 * Changed non-ssl links to protocol relative ones